Buy Links – eBook

-Donna shook her head and Riley wished he had never asked.
-Whatever was happening between Jack and Neil was something Donna didn’t need spilling over onto her wedding day.
-Donna laid a gentle hand on Riley’s arm and instinctively he pulled her closer for a hug.
+Donna shook her head, and Riley wished he had never asked.
+Whatever was happening between Jack and Neil was something Donna didn’t need spilling over into her wedding day.
+Donna laid a gentle hand on Riley’s arm, and instinctively he pulled her closer for a hug.
 She smelled of sunshine and home, and peace flooded him at the scent.
-Dressed in a robe, she wasn’t in her wedding finery or whatever she was wearing today, but her hair was twisted up into a knot at the top of her head.
-When he stepped back he didn’t think he had seen anyone more beautiful than the woman who had gifted the world with Jack Campbell.
+Dressed in a robe, she wasn’t in her wedding finery yet, and her hair was twisted up into a knot on the top of her head.
+When he stepped back, he didn’t think he had seen anyone more beautiful than the woman who had gifted the world with Jack Campbell.

 “I’ll find him,” he promised.